 - Grilled Portobello Mushrooms.
 Grilled mushrooms are a delicious, easy side dish that offers a meaty flavor.
 Try my Grilled Portobello Mushrooms recipe.

 - Grilled Sweet Potato Fries.
 Serve your Grilled Salmon in Foil with these Grilled Sweet Potato Fries for a fun and easy summer dinner!

-More Ways to Flavor Grilled Salmon in Foil
+More Ways to Season Grilled Salmon

-In addition to the dill and lemon Grilled Salmon in Foil below, here are more tasty suggestions to keep the recipe feeling fresh:
+In addition to the dill and lemon grilled salmon below, here are more tasty suggestions to keep the recipe feeling fresh:

 - Grill Salmon in Foil with Capers.
 For a bright, slightly Italian spin, use a few sprigs of thyme in place of the dill and reduce the salt to ½ teaspoon.
 Sprinkle the finished fish with 1 to 2 tablespoons of drained capers.